 Scientists have found crustaceans that "pollinate" algae like bees

-The study was led by PhD student Emma Laveau of the French Sorbonne University and geneticist Miriam
+The study was led by graduate student Emma Laveau from France's Sorbonne University and geneticist Myriam

 The researchers studied the species of red algae - Gracilaria gracilis, as well as small crustaceans - idoteas, in particular, Idotea balthica.

-Previously, it was believed that algae, which scientificallyviewpoints are neither plant nor animal, they use underwater currents to transport their reproductive cells (gametes) from one algae to another.
+Previously it was believed that algae, which is scientificallypoints of view are neither plant nor animal, use underwater currents to transfer their reproductive cells (gametes) from one algae to another.

 Since the male gametes of algae lack spermatozoon-like flagella, they cannot swim through water on their own.